Hidden yet quantifiable: A lower bound for confounding strength using randomized trials: Introduction

 \subsection{Related work}

 Our approach is closely related to a line of work that proposes statistical tests for the \emph{presence} of unobserved confounding.
 In particular, several works leverage randomized trials to detect unobserved confounding.
-These tests check for significant differences between average treatment effect estimates obtained from randomized and observational data \citep{viele2014use,yangelastic, morucci2023double}.
-More sophisticated approaches also test for differences in the group-level and individual treatment effect \citep{hussain2022falsification,hussain2023falsification}.
+These tests check for significant differences between average treatment effect estimates obtained from randomized and observational data \citep{viele2014use,yangelastic, morucci2023double,hussain2022falsification}.
+More sophisticated approaches also test for differences in conditional average treatment effect estimates \citep{hussain2023falsification} and account for right-censored outcomes~\citep{demirel2024benchmarking}.

 Similarly, other works have designed statistical tests using instrumental variables and negative control outcomes instead of randomized trials~\citep{lipsitch2010negative, de2014testing, donald2014testing,sofer2016negative}.
 Additionally, multiple observational studies can be leveraged to test conditional independences and detect unobserved confounding~\citep{karlsson2023detecting}.